natandaniel/web_services_in_core_java/README.md

 One can GET an up to date XML representation of the cats.xml resource.

 One can POST a new cat to the service and add a new object to the cats.xml resource.

+The purpose is to demonstrate how to build a RESTful web service with core Java.
+Clients and Servers communicate through the HTTP (Hypertext Transfer Protocol) and request/respone messages are contained within the HTTP transport message (in the headers or in the body).
+No specific format is imposed to the messages as opposed to SOAP web services where messages are SOAP envelopes (XML documents).